 Scroll C is a series of short descriptions of everyone whose name appeared in my cell phone at the time.

-The length of the compositios was dictated by the limitations of my video rig: twelve hours.
-Viewers are thus presented with three distinct represntations of time passing: looped videos of the real-time compositions, the 50' scrolls which are the physical result of those compositions, and the non-linear stories contained in those scrolls.
+The length of the compositions was dictated by the limitations of my video rig: twelve hours.
+Viewers are thus presented with three distinct representations of time passing: looped videos of the real-time compositions, the 50' scrolls which are the physical result of those compositions, and the non-linear stories contained in those scrolls.

 Cherry, typewriters, scrolls, video